Interbotix/turtlebot2i/INSTALLATION.md

 # Interbotix Turtlebot2i Installation Instructions

-This guide documents how to install ROS Kinetic and all necessary packages to get up and running with the Interbotix Turtlebot2i.
+This guide documents how to install ROS Kinetic and all necessary packages to get up and running with the Interbotix Turtlebot2i platform.
+Note that these instructions only apply to platforms shipped with the [SR305 camera](https://www.intelrealsense.com/depth-camera-sr305/) by Intel.
+For platforms shipped with the older [SR300 camera](https://support.creative.com/Products/ProductDetails.aspx?catID=218&CatName=Cameras&subCatID=231&subCatName=MIDI+Keyboards&prodID=22906&prodName=Intel+RealSense+Developer+Kit+(SR300)&bTopTwenty=1&VARSET=prodfaq:PRODFAQ_22906,VARSET=CategoryID:218) by Creative, refer to the installation instructions [here](https://github.com/Interbotix/turtlebot2i/wiki/Full-Build-Instructions).
+As an FYI, the only difference between these two camera models is the housing, but the module inside is the same.

 #### Update Linux